At a glance

 Damage to the pulmonary arteries:

-The juvenile worms cause changes to the walls of the pulmonary arteries (which go from the heart to the lungs) by causing an acute inflammatory response.
-Denuding (stripping) of the endothilium (cells which line the walls of the arteries).
-Macrophages, granulocytes (both types of blood cells) and platelets arrive at the site of endothilial damage, adhering to the exposed layer, there is a proliferation of the myointimal cells (smooth muscle cells of the vessel), producing lesions.
+- The juvenile worms cause changes to the walls of the pulmonary arteries (which go from the heart to the lungs) by creating an acute inflammatory response.
+Denuding (stripping) of the endothelium (cells which line the walls of the arteries).
+Macrophages, granulocytes (both types of blood cells) and platelets arrive at the site of endothelial damage, adhering to the exposed layer, there is a proliferation of the myointimal cells (smooth muscle cells of the vessel), producing lesions.
 As a result of these changes, the arteries become narrower, with pulmonary hypertension developing.

-A dead adult heartworm can break up and lodge in the pulmonary arteries causing a partial or complete blockage and inciting an inflammatory response.
+- A dead adult heartworm can break up and lodge in the pulmonary arteries causing a partial or complete blockage and inciting an inflammatory response.
 This may be due (in part) to a bacterium known as Wolbachia which symbiotically lives in the heartworm.
-When the heartworm dies, the bacterium are released which may result in the inflammatory response and embolism many cats develop.
+When the heartworm dies, the bacterium is released which can result in the inflammatory response and embolism many cats develop.

 In addition to HARD, heartworms can cause the following disorders.

-In some cases, juvenile heartworms can migrate to other sites such as the eyes, spinal cord, an artery in the leg and brain.
+- In some cases, juvenile heartworms can migrate to other sites such as the eyes, spinal cord, the femoral artery in the hind leg and brain.

-Circulating microfilaria in the blood stream may contribute to the formation of immune complexes (antigen-antibody bound complexes) which is believed to be due to exposure to the bacterium present in the worms.
-When the kidneys filter the blood containing these immune complexes, the tiny filtering units (known as nephrons) can become damaged.
+- Circulating microfilaria in the bloodstream may contribute to the formation of immune complexes (antigen-antibody bound complexes) due to exposure to the bacterium present in the worms.
+When the kidneys filter the blood containing these immune complexes, the tiny filtering units (nephrons) can become damaged.